aved2/aved2/README.md

 Hi!
 My name is Aditya, a student majoring in Computer Science and Mathematics at the University of Illinois Urbana-Champaign.
 I am eager to use my knowledge and experience to create innovative software solutions in the industry. <br><br>

 ## 🔭 I’m currently working on:
-- Building AI/ML applications with TensorFlow<br>- Exploring Cloud Computing through AWS<br>
+- Building AI/ML applications with TensorFlow
+- Exploring Cloud Computing through AWS

 ## 🌐 Socials: